codex-storage/nim-codex/README.md

 ## Build and Run

-To build the project clone it and run `make exec`, the executable will be placed under the `build` directory under the project root.
+To build the project clone it and run `make update` and `make exec`, the executable will be placed under the `build` directory under the project root.

 ```
 ./build/codex --help